 I was raised in a dying one-industry town smack in the middle of Flyover Country.
 I came up a Chicago Cubs fan, subsisting on a diet of Hostess fruit pies and Pepsi in glass bottles.
 I checked out every book in our public library about anywhere other than there.
-For college, I fled as a refugee to New Orleans where I did a lot of growing up.
+For college, I fled to New Orleans where I did a lot of growing up.
 Luck shone a steadying light my junior year in Scotland, where I learned to drink stout and met my wife.

 Three children arrived in five years but I proved myself unable to stick to a job.
 I caromed from stockbroker to bomber navigator to attorney to international consultant to law professor, picking up an assortment of degrees from Syracuse, Georgetown and Harvard along the way.
-I’ve lived in three foreign countries, been to another 70, and still feel I haven’t seen much.
+I’ve lived in three foreign countries, been to another 75, and still feel I haven’t seen much.
 All this in no way—or maybe in every way—qualifies me to write books.

 I’ve written an award-winning trilogy set around the First World War, a thoroughly fascinating period in our shared history.
 I’m percolating another seven or eight novels and a dozen short stories, so I don’t fear boredom.
 I live in Virginia with my wife where I practice a little law on the side.